Before you thought of spring,

 But his seraphic self!

-We are busy working to bring Emily Dickinson's "The Bluebird" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "The Bluebird" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Bluebird" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.